 The Jabra Elite 65t true-wireless earbuds have a lot going for them, as far as general use, convenience and solid connection go.

 Their problem lies in a lack of passion and dynamism in their musical presentation that, once they’ve been compared directly with some of their main rivals, is clear and obvious.

-They will be the ideal commuting companion for many people – but for the audio lover, we’d recommend saving up just a bit more for a superior sonic performance.
+They will be the ideal commuting companion for many people and, should you find them available with a healthy discount, make a decent amount of sense.
+But for the audio lover, we’d recommend saving up just a bit more for a superior sonic performance.